 Payday Lending – the Saga Continues…

 Borrowers beware!
 The Consumer Financial Protection Bureau continues to undermine consumer protections that are the core of the agency’s mission and reason for existence.
-This time, the agency proposes to Click here to read more.
+This time, the agency proposes to stop the implementation of the 2017 payday and car title lending rule.
+Click here to read more.

 Homelessness is Expensive